Minions: The Rise of Gru

-Minions: The Rise of Gru is a 2022 American animated comedy film directed by Kyle Balda and written by Matthew Fogel from a story by Fogel and Brian Lynch.
-Produced by Universal Pictures and Illumination, and distributed by Universal, it is the sequel to Minions (2015), a prequel to Despicable Me (2010), and the fifth entry overall in the Despicable Me franchise.
-It features Steve Carell reprising his role as Gru and Pierre Coffin as the Minions, along with Russell Brand, Will Arnett, Steve Coogan and Julie Andrews reprising their respective roles as Dr. Nefario, Mr. Perkins, Silas Ramsbottom and Gru's mother Marlena.
+Minions: The Rise of Gru is a 2022 American animated comedy film directed by Kyle Balda, and written by Matthew Fogel from a story by Fogel and Brian Lynch.
+Produced by Universal Pictures and Illumination, it is the second installment in the Minions prequel series and the fifth overall installment in the Despicable Me franchise.
+It features Steve Carell reprising his role as Gru and Pierre Coffin as the Minions, along with Russell Brand, Will Arnett, Steve Coogan and Julie Andrews.
 New cast members include Taraji P. Henson, Michelle Yeoh and Alan Arkin in his final film role.
-In the film, an eleven-year-old Gru plans to become a supervillain with the help of his Minions, which leads to a showdown with a malevolent team, the Vicious 6.
+Following up after the events of Minions (2015), an eleven-year-old Gru plans to become a supervillain with the help of his Minions, which leads to a showdown with a malevolent team, the Vicious 6.

-After being delayed for two years due to the COVID-19 pandemic, Minions: The Rise of Gru had its world premiere at the Annecy International Animation Film Festival on June 13, 2022, and was theatrically released in the United States on July 1.
-The film received mixed reviews from critics, some deemed it an improvement over its predecessor, with praise earned for its score, animation, humor, voice performances (particularly Carell's), and aesthetic, although its plot was criticized.
-It was also a commercial success, grossing over $940 million worldwide and becoming the fifth-highest-grossing film of 2022.
-A sequel is scheduled to be released on July 1, 2026.
+After being delayed for two years due to the COVID-19 pandemic, Minions: The Rise of Gru had its world premiere at the Annecy International Animation Film Festival on June 13, 2022, and was theatrically released in the United States on July 1 by Universal.
+The film received mostly positive reviews from critics, with praise earned for its score, animation, humor, voice performances (particularly Carell's), and aesthetic, while also considering it an improvement to its predecessor, however some criticized its plot.
+It was also a commercial success, grossing $940 million worldwide and becoming the fifth-highest-grossing film of 2022.
+A third installment in the Minions series, Minions & Monsters, was released on July 1, 2026.